ocpi/ocpi/mod_locations.md

 There is both a CPO and an eMSP interface for Locations.
 Advised is to use the push direction from CPO to eMSP during normal operation.
 The CPO interface is meant to be used when the connection between 2 parties is established, to retrieve the current list of Location objects with the current status, and when the eMSP is not 100% sure the Locations cache is completely correct.
+The eMSP can use the CPO GET Object interface to retrieve a specific Location, EVSE or Connector, this might be used by a eMSP that wants information about a specific Location, but has not implemented the eMSP Locations interface (cannot receive push).

 ### 2.1 CPO Interface